 \section{Epicyclic frequencies}

-The explicit form of the orbital frequency $\nu_{\rm \phi}$ and the two epicyclic frequencies -- the radial $\nu_r$ and the vertical $\nu_{\theta}$ -- for the Kerr black hole have been obtained for the first time in \citep{AlievGaltsov1, AlievGaltsov2} but can be found also, for example, in \citep{AlievKerr}
+The explicit form of the orbital frequency $\nu_{\rm \phi}$ and the two epicyclic frequencies -- the radial $\nu_r$ and the vertical $\nu_{\theta}$ -- for the Kerr black hole have been obtained for the first time in \cite{AlievGaltsov1, AlievGaltsov2} but can be found also, for example, in \cite{AlievKerr}

-The upper (lower) sign corresponds to prograde (retrograde) direction of rotation of the hot spot\footnote{In \citep{moyata, moyataAN} a different convention for the angular momentum has been used.
-In these papers the spin can take both positive and negative values.
-A change in the sign of the spin is equivalent to inversion of the direction in which the test particle orbits around the black hole.
-Here, we work with the magnitude of the spin and in order to change the orientation of an orbit (prograde or retrograde) we have to make the proper choice of the signs in formulas (\ref{nu_phi})--(\ref{nu_theta}). }.
+A change in the orientation of the orbit (direction of rotation of the hot spot) is equivalent to a change of the direction of rotation of the central object, i.e. a change in the sign of $a$.
 In this paper all the masses are scaled with the Solar mass, the radii are scaled with the gravitational radius $r_{\rm g}\equiv G M/c^2$, and the specific angular momentum $a\equiv J/c M^2$ is used.